BigRoy/maya-json-export/README.md

 > ###### :seedling: This plugin is experimental and subject to change.

+> Note: This plug-in is not using an official ThreeJS JSON format but specifies one that loads optimally for scenes with many instances and reduces the filesizes as much as possible.

 ## Demo

 See the [demo](http://jam3.github.io/maya-json-export/index.html) which was exported with this plugin, and loaded directly into a `BufferGeometry`.